-In stark contrast to The Book Thief the memory of Wilhelm Brasse of pre-war Germany includes the fact that young women in pre-war Germany used to wear around their necks lockets with photographs in them.
-When you opened one of those, there was a picture of Hitler.
+In stark contrast to The Book Thief, Wilhelm Brasse's memories of pre-war Germany include the fact that young women in pre-war Germany used to wear around their necks lockets with photographs in them.
+When you opened one, you found a picture of Hitler.

 Wilhelm Brasse was a trained photographer, his aunt had a successful photo atelier, and he was a young man working there when the World War II broke.
-Brasse joined the Polish army and along with his company attempted to join general Anders forces after Hitler invaded Poland.
-They were captured in Hungary and send to Auschwitz-Birkenau.
+Brasse joined the Polish army and his company attempted to join general Anders after Hitler invaded Poland.
+They were captured in Hungary and sent to Auschwitz-Birkenau.

 Wilhelm Brasse became prisoner in Auschwitz-Birkenau in September 1940 and remained prisoner until Auschwitz-Birkenau was freed on January 27.
 1945 by the Soviet army.
 Of the 1,3 million people deported to Auschwitz I, Auschwitz-Birkenau and Auschwitz-Monowitz 7,000 , most ill and dying, were still there, 1,1 million were dead.

 Brasse became the camp’s photographer.
-Brasse was ordered to take prisoner’s archive file photographs; he estimates that he had taken between 40,000 and 50,000 of these, the Nazi's work entry card photographs, portraits they sent to their families and to document unbelievable cruelty that Mengele and others committed on the prisoners.
+Brasse was ordered to take prisoner’s file photographs for the camps; archive.
+He estimates that he had taken between 40,000 and 50,000 of photographs, among them Nazi's work entry card photographs, portraits they sent to their families and pictures documenting unbelievable cruelty, including Mengele's crimes.

-His memory of the people, who were brought to him to have their pictures taken, includes a young Hungarian doctor whom somebody among the prisoners recognized, Brasse was asked to pretend that her picture did not come out, so that she might be able to come again- and live for that while.
+His memories of people brought to him to have their pictures taken, includes a young Hungarian doctor, somebody recognized her among the prisoners, and asked Brasse to pretend that her picture did not come out, so that she might be able to come again- and live for that while.
 Brasse destroyed the negatives of the day, said that the film material was faulty and asked for the prisoners to be scheduled for another session.
 They were already gassed.

-Groups of young girls were brought in from Mengele’s block, they were ashamed to stand there naked and be photographed, and Brasse describes painfully how this is truly despicable cruelty to force someone to be submit to such demeaning act, how he carefully tried to reassures the girls that nothing will happen to them in the atelier, how he never touched them or came close to them as not to scare them, how he and his assistant passed them pieces of bread- all the time knowing that once Mengele was done with them, they will be killed.
+Groups of young girls were brought in from Mengele’s block, they were ashamed to stand there naked and be photographed, and Brasse describes painfully how this is truly despicable cruelty, to force someone to submit to such demeaning act is painful to all victims, how he carefully tried to reassures the girls that nothing will happen to them in the atelier, how he never touched them or came close to them, as not to scare them, how he and his assistant passed them pieces of bread- all the time knowing that once Mengele was done with them, they will be killed.
 Women were brought to the atelier, injected with anesthesia and their wombs photographed to mark progress of disease that was injected into them.

-He remembers that his colleague on the crematorium commando was forced to cut off skin from the dead, people Brasse had photographed because they had interesting tattoos, and preserve the skin of the murdered for Mengele.
+He remembers that his colleague on the crematorium commando was forced to cut off skin from the dead.
+Brasse had photographed them shortly before, because they had interesting tattoos, and the commando had to preserve the tattooed skin of the murdered for Mengele.

 A 23 years old blond, pretty SS woman came to have her portrait taken.
-She wanted her breasts to show in the picture which both surprised and exited the young Brasse.
+She wanted her breasts to show in the picture, which both surprised and exited the young Brasse.
 The woman poisoned herself after she collected her pictures.
 She worked as a telephone operator behind the camp fence and had clear view of what what was going on in there.
-She could not live with it.

 Brasse recognized two of the Jewish prisoners whose photographs he took.
 It is a memory that never left him; he gave the men some food and cigarettes and asked the brutal guard Szymborski to kill them, when it came to it, fast and with no pain.
 Brasse knew they would not live.
 He also knew that prisoners were often tortured to death and wanted to spare the men that last horror.
 To this day Brasse cannot comprehend horror of such magnitude that anyone has to beg for a mercy of easy death for people he knows.